Large Tile & Stone Mortar

 Premium, Polymer-Enriched, Large-and-Heavy-Tile and Thin-Set Mortar

-Large Tile & Stone Mortar is a premium, regular-setting, polymer-enriched (“modified”) large-and-heavy-tile-mortar that is ideal for installing large-format tile and stone on floors, walls and countertops.
+Large Tile & Stone Mortar is a premium, regular-setting, polymer-enriched (“modified”) large-and-heavy-tile mortar that is ideal for installing large-format tile and stone on floors, walls and countertops.
 This mortar can also be used in thin-set applications to install smaller-format tile over a diverse range of substrates.
+This product features a very low emission of volatile organic compounds and includes an offset of greenhouse gas emissions.

 Available Colors